Lily Allen: Early life

-Allen was born on 2 May 1985 in Hammersmith, West London, the daughter of Keith Allen, a Welsh-born actor, and British film producer Alison Owen.
-She has an older sister, Sarah; a younger brother, actor Alfie (subject of her song "Alfie"); and a younger sister, Rebecca.
-Lily Allen's mother was from a devoutly Catholic working-class Portsmouth family, and was 17 when she gave birth to Sarah.
-Allen is the goddaughter of Wild Colonials vocalist Angela McCluskey and third-cousin of singer Sam Smith.
+Allen was born on 2 May 1985 in Hammersmith, west London, to Keith Allen, a Welsh-born actor, and British film producer Alison Owen.
+She has an elder sister, Sarah; a younger brother, actor Alfie (subject of her song "Alfie"); and a younger sister, Rebecca.
+Alison Owen was from a devoutly Catholic working-class Portsmouth family, and was 17 when she gave birth to Sarah.
+Allen is the goddaughter of director Daniel Kleinman and Wild Colonials vocalist Angela McCluskey and a third cousin of singer Sam Smith.

 At the age of three, Allen appeared in The Comic Strip Presents... episode "The Yob", which her father had co-written.
 When she was four, her father left the family.
 During her early childhood, Allen lived with her family on a council estate.
 They later settled in Islington.
-For that time, the family lived with comedian Harry Enfield while her mother dated him.
+For that time, the family lived with comedian Harry Enfield whilst her mother dated him.
 The Clash singer and guitarist Joe Strummer was close to Allen.

-Allen attended 13 schools, including King Charles III's junior alma mater, the Independent Hill House School, Millfield, Bedales School and was expelled from several of them for drinking and smoking.
-When Allen was eleven, former University of Victoria music student Rachel Santesso overheard Allen singing "Wonderwall" by Oasis in the school's playground; impressed, Santesso, who later became an award-winning soprano and composer, called Allen into her office the next day and started giving her lunchtime singing lessons.
+Allen attended 13 schools, including King Charles III's junior alma mater Hill House School and Bedales School, and was expelled from several of them for drinking and smoking.
+When Allen was eleven, former University of Victoria music student Rachel Santesso overheard her singing "Wonderwall" by Oasis in the school's playground; impressed, Santesso, who later became an award-winning soprano and composer, called Allen into her office the next day and started giving her lunchtime singing lessons.
 This led to Allen singing "Baby Mine" from Disney's Dumbo at a school concert.

 Allen told Loveline that the audience was "brought to tears at the sight of a troubled young girl doing something good".
 At that point Allen said she knew that music was something she needed to do either as a lifelong vocation or to get it out of her system.
 She played the piano to grade 5 standard and achieved grade 8 in singing.
-Allen also played violin, guitar and trumpet and was a member of a chamber choir.
+Allen also played violin, guitar and trumpet, and was a member of a chamber choir.
 Her first solo was "In the Bleak Midwinter".
 In 1998, Allen appeared in the music video to the Fat Les song "Vindaloo".
-She dropped out of school at age fifteen, not wanting to "spend a third of her life preparing to work for the next third of her life, to set herself up with a pension for the next third of her life."
+She dropped out of school aged fifteen, not wanting to "spend a third of her life preparing to work for the next third of her life, to set herself up with a pension for the next third of her life."